NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The 2x exp and gold patches were designed to work with the lower encounter rate patch.
 The monster stats and party/item patch both act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.8.1:

+11/07/2025

+- Script changes up to Merkabah have been completed.
+- The shop distribution has been rebalanced.
+Details are in the wiki.
+- Lasher GWhip has been replaced with DAdder GWhip.
+Details are in the wiki.
+- El Stier will now have 25000 HP when obtained.
+- xenoiso no longer requires a prompt to start the patching process.
+- Double "of" use is fixed during Elly and Citan's conversation at Blackmoon Forest.
+- Maria now has her portrait before meeting Zephyr.
+- Forbidden in the overworld map no longer have a bugged Gold Nugget drop.
+- The prices of Holy Pendant, elemental rings, Life Stone and elemental stones have been adjusted.
+Details are in the wiki.
+- Due to bugs with the auto booster accessories, they are temporarily unobtainable until a resolution has been found.
+- Renmazuo now has an Eth Circuit as an initial equip over a TurboBooster.
+- Seraph enemies have now been renamed to Aeons.
+- Vanderkaum has been renamed to Vanderkam.
+- Scrapped dialogue in the Elly corridor chase has been restored.
+- Scrapped dialogue during Fei and Elly's campfire in Blackmoon Forest has been restored.
+- Camera bug at the start of the campfire scene with Lacan has been fixed.

 ### Version 0.8.0: